PhantomBot/PhantomBot/README.md

 *Credits for v1.6.6.2 and older go to everyone who contributed in various ways to the repo of GloriousEggroll.
 Notably gmt2001, and GloriousEggroll himself.
 From v2.0 and onward it will be purely the efforts of the team outlined below.*

+*Honorable mention to Juraji for the massive script overhaul and core work.*

 ##Prerequisites
 - [Java 7/8](https://www.java.com/en/download/)